Kyambura Game Reserve: Geography

 Kyambura is located on north-eastern side of QENP, approximately 30 km from QENP Headquarters.
-Kyambura Gorge spans a distance of 11 km and links to the Kazinga Channel, which forms the northern bInfobox protected areaoundary of the reserve.
+Kyambura Gorge spans a distance of 11 km and links to the Kazinga Channel, which forms the northern boundary of the reserve.
 Village and plantations lie to the south.
 The reserve's mean altitude is 1100 m.a.s.l.
 The total area of the reserve is 156 sq. km.

 Kyambura and QENP, together with Maramagambo Forest and Kigezi Game Reserve, all adjoin, and are referred to as the Queen Elizabeth Protected Area (QEPA), this borders Parc National des Virunga (Virunga National Park) in the Democratic Republic of the Congo, and together these areas completely encircle Lake Edward.
 Other nearby protected areas are Kibale National Park to the northeast and Rwenzori Mountains National Park to the northwest.

 The landscape is gentle rolling savanna grassland, but is deeply cut by the 16 km Kyambura Gorge, which supports a thick riverine forest and the Kyambura River.

 Dominic Johnson classifies the bird communities of the game reserve according to thirteen habitat types.